11fenil11/Exploratory_Data_Analysis_Visualization_Python/README.md

 - Subplots
 - Customizing plot appearance

+**FiveThirtyEight Visualizations with Matplotlib**
+- Customizing tick marks and axes
+- Adding titles and subtitles
+- Adding a signature bar

 **NumPy and Pandas for 1D and 2D Data**
 - Similarities & differences
 - Pearson's r function